Sebastian Bach

 Sebastian Philip Bierk (born April 3, 1968), known professionally as Sebastian Bach, is a Canadian-American singer who achieved mainstream success as the frontman of the hard rock band Skid Row from 1987 to 1996.
-He has acted on Broadway and has made appearances in film and television such as Trailer Park Boys and Gilmore Girls.
+He has acted on Broadway and has made appearances in film and television such as Trailer Park Boys, The Masked Singer and Gilmore Girls.
 He continues his music career as a solo artist.

 Early years

-Bach was born in the Bahamas and was raised in Peterborough, Ontario.
-He is one of eight children.
-His brother Zac Bierk is a retired ice hockey player.
+Bach was born in the Bahamas, the son of artist David Bierk and was raised in Peterborough, Ontario after the family moved to Canada in the early 1970s for his father's teaching job.
+He is one of seven children.
+His brother Zac Bierk is a former professional ice hockey player.

 His father, David Bierk (d.
 2002), was a noted painter.
-He painted one of Skid Row's album covers and inside cover art on another band album, and an album cover for one of Bach's solo records, and inside art for another solo effort.
+He painted the cover of Skid Row's album Slave to the Grind and inside cover art of Subhuman Race, as well as the album cover of Bach's solo effort Angel Down and inside art for its follow-up, Give 'Em Hell.

-Bach became confident of his ability to sing partly from listening to his mother and aunt sing informally at home and feeling joyful when he heard them.

-He also joined a church choir when he was eight years old, and found much joy in singing "Gloria in Excelsis Deo" with them.
+Bach joined a church choir when he was eight years old, and found much joy in singing "Gloria in Excelsis Deo" with them.
 He knew while singing the hymn that he would sing for the rest of his life.
+He attended Lakefield College School in Lakefield, Ontario.

 Career

 Kid Wikkid (1983–1985)

 The members of Kid Wikkid were based in Peterborough, Ontario.
 Upon hearing of the band and unaware of their ages, 14-year-old Bach auditioned for the group, and was hired by guitar player and band leader Jason Delorme.
-Kid Wikkid moved back to Toronto, and Bach's dad eventually allowed Bach to move in with an aunt.
+Kid Wikkid moved back to Toronto, and Bach's father eventually allowed Bach to move in with an aunt.